 Why You Might Have Blurry Vision after LASIK

-After receiving LASIK vision correction surgery, it’s very common for patients to experience slightly blurry vision for a short time.
+After receiving LASIK vision correction surgery, it’s very common for patients to experience slightly blurry vision for a short time in recovery.
 Here’s what you should expect after undergoing the procedure.

 There’s a reason patients have consistently sought out LASIK surgery over the course of the last two decades: it’s safe, it’s effective, and it’s increasingly accessible.
 Since its FDA approval in 1999, approximately ten million people have undergone the procedure, 96 to 98 percent of whom have ended up with 20/20 vision or better.

 But these benefits don’t take effect the moment you leave the operating table.
 It will take your eyes awhile to adjust after the surgery, and most patients experience some blurry vision and other side effects for a short period of time.
 While blurry vision and dryness of the eyes can be irritating, there’s no reason to worry — these symptoms are very common, and in the vast majority of cases, subside after as little as 48 hours.